 An official cohort default rate is calculated for a school according to the formulas that follow in Figure 16-1 until fiscal year 2009.
 Formula A is used for schools that had thirty or more student borrowers who entered repayment during the fiscal year for which the rate is being calculated.
-Formula B is used for schools that had fewer than thirty student borrowers who entered repayment during the fiscal year for which the rate is calculated for a school based on one year of data (using Formula A), even if the official cohort default rate for the school will be calculated based on several years of data (using Formula B).
+Formula B is used for schools that had fewer than thirty student borrowers who entered repayment during the fiscal year for which the rate is being calculated.
+A draft cohort default rate is calculated for a school based on one year of data (using Formula A), even if the official cohort default rate for the school will be calculated based on several years of data (using Formula B).
+ICohort Default Rate Guidel